DieselDragon/website/content/articles/20170730_Road_to_DEFCON.md

 ## Other stuff you don't want to forget... <a name="rtd-50"/>

 * Sun cream, even if you tan well.
 That sun is powerful, intense, and summer temps tend toward the high 40s and even 50s (Celsius!!!)

-* Amtrak: Avoid like the plague.
-They make even Southern look competent, and are the only rail company whose trains routinely get overtaken by stationary objects.
-You'd genuinely get there quicker (And more refreshed) using a bicycle.